Give a Girl a Break

 Give a Girl a Break is a 1953 American musical romantic comedy film directed by Stanley Donen, starring Debbie Reynolds and the dance team of Marge and Gower Champion.
 A young Bob Fosse has a featured role.
-As Martin Gottfried wrote in his book, All His Jazz: The Life and Death of Bob Fosse, "There were residual elements of the big project it had once been, a score by Burton Lane and Ira Gershwin [their only collaboration], for instance, direction by Stanley Donen and musical supervision by Saul Chaplin.
-The screenwriters, Frances Goodrich and Albert Hackett, were estimable too, although in this instance they had written a slender story involving three unknown actresses competing for a Broadway role that becomes available when the star walks out."
-The third lead actress, Helen Wood, had a performing background before being signed by Metro-Goldwyn-Mayer, but would eventually leave Hollywood for stage work in New York, including dancing at Radio City Music Hall.
-Under the pseudonym "Dolly Sharp" she later co-starred in the landmark pornographic film Deep Throat.

 Plot

-When the temperamental star of a new Broadway musical revue in rehearsals walks out, director and choreographer Ted Sturgis) suggests casting an unknown for the role.
+When the temperamental star of a new Broadway musical revue in rehearsals walks out, director and choreographer Ted Sturgis suggests casting an unknown for the role.
 When it is announced in the newspapers, throngs of hopefuls show up.
 They sing about their hopes in the song, "Give a Girl a Break."
 The revue's musical composer, Leo Belney, champions ballerina Joanna Moss, while gofer Bob Dowdy is enchanted by novice Suzy Doolittle (Debbie Reynolds).
 Then producer Felix Jordan persuades Ted's former dance partner, Madelyn Corlane, to come out of retirement to try out, much to Ted's great discomfort.
 Leo, Bob, and Ted sing about the challenges of re-writing the show for a new performer in "Nothing is Impossible."

 Joanna goes home and tells her husband she has a good chance of getting the part.
 He has exciting news of his own.
-He has been offered a position as head of the English Department at a major University out of state.
+He has been offered a position as head of the Music Department at a university.
 They argue and then make up.
 Suzy goes home to tell her mother she has a chance at the part.
 Her mother tells her she should spend the evening readying for the audition tomorrow.
 Bob shows up while she is practicing.
 She goes out with him.
 They sing and dance to "In Our United State."
 Ted visits Madelyn to let her know that if she wants the part she better show up and give a great audition.
 He begins "The challenge Dance."
 She matches him step for step.
 They are ready to fall into each other's arms when her date for the evening shows up.